 Our manufacturing strategy is designed to improve product quality and increase productivity, while reducing costs and increasing flexibility to respond to ongoing changes in the marketplace.
 To implement this strategy, we must be successful in our continuous improvement efforts, which depend on the involvement of management, production employees and suppliers.
-In addition, we began manufacturing our own trailers for model year 2016 and have entered into an engine supply agreement with General Motors LLC for the development of our own engines.
-Because the integration of our trailer manufacturing is relatively new to us, we must continue to seek ways to improve our trailer production.
-Further, our vertical integration strategy for our engines may not be successful.
-Any inability to achieve these objectives could adversely impact the profitability of our products and our ability to deliver desirable products to our consumers.
+Examples of initiatives under our manufacturing strategy include the manufacturing of our own trailers and our own engines for our Malibu and Axis models.
+Any inability to achieve our objectives under our manufacturing strategy could adversely impact the profitability of our products and our ability to deliver desirable products to our consumers.

-Our engine integration strategy will require significant cash expenditures and we may not be able to execute our strategy successfully, which could cause our profitability to suffer.
+Our engine integration strategy, resulting in the production of our own engines for all Malibu and Axis 2020 models, has required significant investment and we may not be able to execute this strategy successfully, which could cause our profitability to suffer.

-In November, 2016, we entered an engine supply agreement with General Motors LLC for the supply of engines to us for use in our Malibu and Axis brand performance sports boats beginning as early as model year 2019 through model year 2023.
-Unlike our current strategy that purchases engines prepared for marine use, we will be solely responsible for integrating the engines purchased from General Motors for marine use.
+We commenced an initiative in 2016 to produce our own supply of engines for our Malibu and Axis models.
+We entered an engine supply agreement with General Motors LLC for the supply of engines to us through model year 2023, which engines we then modify for marine use in our Malibu and Axis models.
+Our engines, branded as Malibu Monsoon engines, will be in all Malibu and Axis boats for model year 2020.
+Unlike our prior strategy that purchased engines already prepared for marine use, we will be solely responsible for integrating the engines for marine use.
 We adopted this strategy in order to more directly control product path (design, innovation, calibration and integration) of our largest dollar procured part, to differentiate our product from our competitors, and to increase our ability to respond to ongoing changes in the marketplace.

-This strategy will require significant additional capital.
-We purchased an additional facility adjacent to our current manufacturing facility for the production of our engines.
-We expect a total investment through expenditures, working capital, and capital expenses of approximately \$18.0 million for the three years since entering the engine supply agreement in November 2016, which we have financed and intend to continue to finance with cash from operations and our revolving credit facility.
+This strategy has required significant additional capital and may require further capital investment as we introduce our engines to the market.
+We purchased an additional facility adjacent to our current manufacturing facility for the production of these engines.
+We have made a total investment through expenditures, working capital, and capital expenses of approximately \$18.0 million for the three years since entering the engine supply agreement in November 2016, which we have financed and intend to continue to finance with cash from operations and our revolving credit facility.
 In addition, this strategy will increase the fixed costs of our operations.
 And, because the integration of engines into our manufacturing process is new to us, we must be successful in continuous improvement efforts, which depend on the involvement of management, production employees and suppliers.
 If we are not successful in our engine integration strategy, it could adversely impact the profitability of our products and our ability to deliver desirable products to our consumers.